-a.
+- a.
+Consent means affirmative consent. - b.
 Affirmative Consent is a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
-The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity or gender expression.

-Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act.

-In order to give consent, one must be of legal age (17 years or older).

-Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol.
+The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity or gender expression. - i.
+Consent to any sexual act or prior consensual sexual activity between or with any party does not necessarily constitute consent to any other sexual act. - ii.
+In order to give consent, one must be of legal age (17 years or older in New York). - iii.
+Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol. - iv.
 Consent cannot be given when a person is incapacitated, which occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
-Incapacitation may be caused by lack of consciousness or being asleep, being involuntarily restrained, or if the individual otherwise cannot consent.
-Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent.
+Incapacitation may be caused by lack of consciousness or being asleep, being